rancherfederal/carbide-docs/docs/carbide-charts.md

 # load the content from the tarball to the hauler store
 hauler store load carbide-charts.tar.zst

-# copy the content from the hauler store to your registry
+# server the content from the hauler store
-hauler store copy --username <redacted> --password <redacted> registry://<registry-url>
+hauler store serve fileserver

-# save and output the helm chart to tarball
+# example install of a helm chart
-helm install <release-name> oci://ghcr.io/rancherfederal/<chart>
+helm install <release-name> http://<FQDN or IP>:<PORT>/<chart>.tgz
 ```